AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/smart_contracts/writing_contracts/notes/custom_note.md

 #include_code state_vars-CardNote noir-projects/noir-contracts/contracts/docs_example_contract/src/types/card_note.nr rust

-In this example, we are implementing a card note that holds a number of points as `u8`.
+In this example, we are implementing a card note that holds a number of `points` as `u8`.

+`randomness` is are not enforced by the protocol and should be implemented by the application developer.
+If you do not include `randomness`, and the note preimage can be guessed by an attacker, it makes the note vulnerable to preimage attacks.

+`npk_m_hash` is `nullifier public key, master, hash` which is the hash of the nullifier key owned by the user.
+It ensures that when the note is spent, only the owner of the `npk_m` can spend it.

 ## Implement NoteInterface